top of page

 What it Treats

 It's often assumed acupuncture is most suited to relieving specific aches and pains, but it's capable of much more!
 It can help regulate hormonal balance, improve mood and is deeply calming.
-As it treats the whole person rather than symptoms it's good for multi-symptom conditions like Long COVID as well as:
+As it treats the whole person rather than symptoms it's good for multi-symptom conditions as well as:

-Women's health - irregular and painful periods, PCOS, menopause, pregnancy
+Women's health - irregular and painful periods, PCOS, menopause

 Stress, anxiety, depression, insomnia